 - Heart or blood vessel disease (eg, coronary insufficiency, obstructive cardiomyopathy) or

 - Heart rhythm problems (eg, arrhythmia, QT prolongation) or

-Use olodaterol at the same time each day.
+Use olodaterol at the same time each day to prevent COPD attacks.

 Do not stop using olodaterol or other breathing medicines that your doctor has prescribed for you unless you have discussed this with your doctor.